sonatype-nexus-community/scan-gradle-plugin/README.md

         authConfiguration.password = 'password' // password for the proxy (if credentials are required) }
     showAll = true // if true prints all dependencies.
 By default is false, meaning only dependencies with vulnerabilities will be printed.

+    // ossIndexAudit can be configued to exclude vulnerabilities from matching excludeVulnerabilityIds = ['39d74cc8-457a-4e57-89ef-a258420138c5'] list containing ids of vulnerabilities to be ignored excludeCoordinates = ['commons-fileupload:commons-fileupload:1.3'] list containing coordinate of components which if vulnerable should be ignored
 }
 ```
 - Open Terminal on the project's root and run `./gradlew ossIndexAudit`